Ricardo Sánchez (footballer)

-Ricardo Sánchez (born May 27, 1982, in Guadalajara) is a former Mexican footballer.
+Ricardo Sánchez (born May 27, 1982) is a former Mexican footballer.

 Career

 Club

 Sánchez began his career in his native Mexico, playing for numerous Primera División A teams, including the reserve teams of Guadalajara and Atlas in his hometown of Guadalajara, as well as Irapuato, UAT and Querétaro.

 Sánchez came to the United States in 2007 to play for the USL First Division expansion franchise California Victory.
 When the Victory folded at the end of their first season he would sign with the Minnesota Thunder, the same team he scored an overtime goal against in the Open Cup earlier that season.
 In his first year with the Thunder Sánchez co-lead the team in goals, finishing with 10.
 He also accumulated four assists during the season.

 The 2009 season would be a very productive year for Sánchez.
 He notched seven goals and co-lead the league in assists with eight, sharing the honor with Wes Knight.
 Sánchez also finished the season with 72 shots, ranking him second in the league behind Charles Gbeke on 73.
 At the conclusion of the 2009 season Sánchez was named to the USL First Division All-League First Team.

 Following his release from his Thunder contract, Sánchez signed with Vancouver Whitecaps on November 18, 2009.
 He was traded to FC Tampa Bay, along with Whitecaps teammate Jonny Steele, in July 2010.

 Tampa Bay declined his 2011 contract option.